Frequently Asked Questions

 What is cash out mechanism: always via Ether?

-The cash out mechanism is whatever has been designed into the DAT— usually either some form of cryptocurrency or fiat— to ease purchasing and selling by FAIR buyers.
+The cash out mechanism is whatever has been designed into the CSO — usually either some form of cryptocurrency or fiat— to ease purchasing and selling by FAIR buyers.

 Is there a risk of FAIR dump after minimum investment period?

 There is always a risk of the selling of an asset after a minimum holding period no matter what it is.
 To ameliorate the effects of that possibility, there will be some selling restrictions on the amount of FAIRs that you can sell during defined time intervals— which is the case for many assets.
 And since a large holder of FAIRs cannot sell his/her entire holding in one shot but has to stage his/her exit over a series of transactions, he/she will be motivated to not adversely affect the FAIR price too precipitously.